 The volume of voice and speech rate may be raised in anxiety, mania, or anger and lowered in depression.
 Similarly, these conditions may affect the quantity of speech.

-The flow of speech may also be affected; for instance, the address may be impossible to redirect the person from their topic of choice in mania.
+The flow of speech may also be affected; for instance, it may be impossible to redirect the person from their topic of choice in mania.

 The overarching and characteristic themes of the person’s conversation, including the positivity or negativity of such topics, the normality of content, and any evident preoccupations, are noteworthy.